Massapequa High School: Mascot

 The "Chief" mascot and the town's name is in reference to the Massapequa Tribe, which lived on Long Island before the arrival of European settlers in the 1600s.

 In 2023, the New York State Board of Regents issued guidance that banned the use of Native American mascots, team names, and logos being displayed in public schools mascot.
-Districts that fail to comply with this requirement by June 30th, 2025 face losing state aid.
+Districts that fail to comply with this requirement by June 30, 2025 face losing state aid.
 The Board of Regents cited research from the American Psychological Organization that continued usage of Native American-related symbols and imagery has a negative effect on all students.

 In March 2025, a federal judge ruled in favor of the Board of Regents, dismissing a lawsuit by four Long Island districts including Massapequa that challenged the state ban.
-In April 2025, U.S. President Donald Trump posted to Truth Social that he supports the preservation of the mascot.
+In April 2025, U.S. President Donald Trump posted to Truth Social that he supported the preservation of the mascot.
 Trump urged Linda McMahon, the Secretary of Education, to intervene on behalf of the district.
-McMahon visited the district in May 2025, announcing that the New York State Department of Education could lose federal funding or be investigated by the Department of Justice if they do not rescind the ban, stating that the ban is a violation of civil rights.
+McMahon visited the district in May 2025, announcing that the New York State Department of Education could lose federal funding or be investigated by the Department of Justice if they did not rescind the ban, and stated that the ban is a violation of civil rights.
 The chief of the Unkechaug Nation claimed that no civil rights were violated, calling the mascot a "caricature".